Pathrule

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already indicate readOnlyHint=true and destructiveHint=false.
-Description adds that it returns compact previews only and that the operation is non-destructive.
-No contradictions.
+Annotations already declare readOnlyHint=true and destructiveHint=false.
+The description adds that it returns compact previews only, which is valuable behavioral context beyond the safety profile.
+No contradiction with annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.